papinet/papiNet-API/tools/README.md

 ## Tools

-This `tools/` folder does contain a few tools/scripts that help us to develop the papiNet API standard.
+The `tools/` folder serves as a repository for some tools.
+papiNet makes no guarantees regarding the functionality, performance or suitability of these tools.

 ### How to install the _Standalone Pact Stub Server_ on Windows (without administrative rights)